 APS is governed by an elected Council consisting of the President, the President Elect, the immediate Past President—each serving a one-year term in that office—and nine Councilors—each serving a three-year term, with three Councilors being retired each year.
 Newly elected officers begin their term at the end of the annual meeting each spring.

-The Council meets for three two-day meetings each year: at the Society’s annual meeting in the spring; at a joint meeting with APS Committee Chairs meeting in the summer; and at a joint session with the Section Advisory Committee in the fall.
+The Council meets for three meetings each year: at the Society’s annual meeting in the spring; following the society leadership retreat in the summer; and in the fall.

 Secretary & Executive Director

 Scott Steen, CAE, FASAE, was appointed as the executive director of the American Physiological Society in July of 2018.
 The Society is a global leader in expanding knowledge related to biological function, championing the importance of physiology for achieving breakthroughs in health, disease and our understanding of life.
 Previously, Scott led two science-focused organizations: the American Ceramic Society – a science and engineering society - and, most recently, American Forests.
 During his tenure at both organizations, he presided over substantial increases in revenue, membership growth, innovation, and member engagement.